Aluminium cans

 Garden Pots

-Take to The Junction if the pots are still in good condition and not damaged.
-Mitre 10 Mega will accept clean plant pots as part of their pot recycle scheme and Big Jims nursery in New Plymouth also accepts plastic plant pots.
+Take pots to The Junction if they are still in good condition and not damaged.
+Mitre 10 will also accept clean plant pots as part of their pot recycle scheme.

 Gas bottles